 Philharmonia West performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
 Listen to a sample of their live performance at that concert of Hop, Skip & Jump by Gary Fletcher here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!

-- Frog in a Tree by Edmund J. Siennicki
+- Scherzo by Edmund Siennicki

 GTCYS commits to providing an inspiring and comprehensive musical experience to transform students musically, personally, and socially.
 This means engaging the best conductors and sectional coaches, carefully curating musical selections for the best educational experience, performing in high quality venues, sharing music with diverse audiences, providing clear and consistent communications, promoting a welcoming and supportive environment, and putting students first.